 (5) The period for which a person was appointed to act in the office of President may at any time be terminated by the Governor.

-(6) If a person appointed to act in the office of President ceases to be a Judge of the Supreme Court, the person’s term of office terminates.
+(6) If a person appointed to act in the office of President ceases to be a judge of the Supreme Court, the person’s term of office terminates.

-130. Acting President’s status as Supreme Court Judge
+130. Acting President’s status as Supreme Court judge

-(1) The appointment of a person to act in the office of President does not affect the person’s tenure of office as, or status as, a Judge of the Supreme Court nor the payment of the person’s salary or allowances as a Judge nor any other rights or privileges of the person as a Judge.
+(1) The appointment of a person to act in the office of President does not affect the person’s tenure of office as, or status as, a judge of the Supreme Court nor the payment of the person’s salary or allowances as a judge nor any other rights or privileges of the person as a judge.

-(2) A person’s service acting in the office of President is to be taken for all purposes to be service in the person’s office of Judge of the Supreme Court.
+(2) A person’s service acting in the office of President is to be taken for all purposes to be service in the person’s office of judge of the Supreme Court.

-(3) Nothing in this Act prevents a person who acts in the office of President from doing anything in the person’s capacity as a Judge of the Supreme Court.
+(3) Nothing in this Act prevents a person who acts in the office of President from doing anything in the person’s capacity as a judge of the Supreme Court.

-(4) A person’s resignation from acting in the office of President or the termination of a person’s term of acting in the office of President does not of itself affect the person’s office as a Judge of the Supreme Court.
+(4) A person’s resignation from acting in the office of President or the termination of a person’s term of acting in the office of President does not of itself affect the person’s office as a judge of the Supreme Court.

 131. Deputy President may sometimes act as President